kalngyk/palsgraph/README.md

 ![Sample Output Graph](./tests/graph-1.png)

 ## Help
-If you have any questions or require assistance using PalsGraph, please contact us with kalngyk@gmail.com.
+If you have any questions or require assistance using PalsGraph, please contact us at kalngyk@gmail.com.

 ## Credits
 PalsGraph is written by Yujin Yao and Yen Kaow Ng under the supervision of Honwai Leong.